Overview

 case 'question.audio_generated' :

-handleAudioGenerated ( data );
+handleAudioGenerated ( payload );

 break ;